 Gettysburg College offers substance-free housing through the RISE program (Respecting Individual Student Expectations about alcohol).
 RISE is designed to help students connect with alternative social programming that focuses on implementing on and off campus substance-free programming, building student relationships, and healthy lifestyle choices.
-Students who choose participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.
+Students who choose to participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.

 Living in the RISE House

 Students who choose to live in the RISE house make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.
-All students who would like to live in the house must complete the RISE Housing Application that is due in February.

 Upperclass students who select to live in a RISE room agree to: